ibm-cloud-docs/databases-for-cassandra/howto-user-management.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Creating and managing users, roles, and privileges
 {: #user-management}

 {{site.data.keyword.databases-for-cassandra_full}} uses a system of roles to manage database permissions.
 Roles are used to give a single user or a group of users a set of privileges.